 To address housing, we will work with the Indiana Housing and Community Development Authority along with the Corporation for Supportive Housing to build on current efforts to build the pool of accessible, affordable housing across the State.
 For individuals with intellectual and developmental disabilities, this includes building on the community integration set-aside, as well as the Moving Forward project.
-These efforts, however, do not include activities that will incur capital investment costs.
-The previous CAPABLE pilot program was removed from our spend plan as it is now supported by a different funding source.
+These efforts, however, do not currently include activities that will incur capital investment costs.